nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### User stories

-**Note:** The following legend describes the symbols used in this section:
+**Info:** The following legend describes the symbols used in this section:

 | Priority | Symbol  | Meaning          |
 |----------|---------|------------------|